Monkey Tools Features List

 We heard from some of our European friends that they are not fans of the North American week numbering systems.
 This function allows you to pass in two data points: a date and an optional “precise” choice.
 These return a properly formatted week number based on the ISO 8601 standard.
 If you elect to go with the “precise” version it returns the date in the format “2022-W15-1”.

-In this section, we have two Monkeys that we can put to work:
+In this section, we have three Monkeys that we can put to work:

 Maybe you have a collection of Queries stored in a text file, or you participate in help forums and need to copy and paste someone else’s M code to work through a sample… don’t you find the current experience of opening Power Query, then the Advanced Editor, then pasting, closing, renaming and finally choosing the load destination a bit tedious?
 Why not just launch the “Forever Free” Monkey that allows you to create and configure a Query from M Code?
 Do it all in one screen without ever leaving the Excel interface!